When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advantages of Geoscience Foundation Models

-As shown in Figure \ref{fig2}, geoscience encompasses diverse domains spanning the physical makeup and processes of the Earth.
+As shown in Fig. \ref{fig:overview}, geoscience encompasses diverse domains spanning the physical makeup and processes of the Earth.
 Core geoscience domains include geology, geography, geophysics, hydrology, oceanography, meteorology, and planetary science.
 Each domain has accumulated extensive observations, data, and models of a wide range of Earth system components.
 For instance, geology involves studying the composition, structure, and history of the Earth's crust and interior, accumulating knowledge on rock types, plate tectonics, mineral resources, and geologic time \cite{warr2022earth}.
-Meanwhile, meteorology focuses on the atmosphere and atmospheric phenomena like weather patterns, clouds, and precipitation.
+Meanwhile, meteorology focuses on the atmosphere and atmospheric phenomena such as weather patterns, clouds, and precipitation.
 Key meteorological knowledge includes air masses, fronts, forecasting models, and climate dynamics \cite{battaglia2020spaceborne}.
-Moreover, geography tends to explore the spatial patterns and processes of natural phenomena, such as climate change, natural disasters, and biodiversity, as well as human aspects like urbanization, cultural landscapes, and economic development.
+Moreover, geography tends to explore the spatial patterns and processes of natural phenomena, such as climate change, natural disasters, and biodiversity, as well as human aspects such as urbanization, cultural landscapes, and economic development.
 Geographers require a diverse set of knowledge, including understanding physical geography, human geography, and technical skills in geographic information systems (GIS), remote sensing, and spatial analysis \cite{mai2023opportunities}.
-Beyond domain-specific knowledge, geosciences also rely on integrative theories and principles regarding Earth systems interactions, such as the carbon cycle, the hydrologic cycle, or interactions between highly nonlinear components of the Earth system that may exhibit abrupt regime transitions \cite{boers2022theoretical}.
-Together, robust domain knowledge across the geosciences enables understanding the complex, interconnected processes that shape the Earth and its environments.
-Accumulating, codifying, and connecting this knowledge is an ongoing endeavor as geoscience domains continue to expand their theoretical and empirical foundations through observation, experimentation, and modeling.